-(a) Any document used to record disciplinary action including any record of the incident giving rise to the discipline against an employee shall automatically be removed from the employee's file after six months, provided the employee has been available for work and provided there has been no further infraction of a similar nature.
-Should there be a second infraction of a similar nature within the six month time period, a new six month time period begins and the employee is assessed at the second level of disciplinary action.
-For every additional infraction of a similar nature, a new six month period will commence.
+(a) Any document used to record disciplinary action including any record of the incident giving rise to the discipline against an employee shall automatically be removed from the employee's file after six months, provided there has been no further infraction of a similar nature.
+If there has been discipline resulting in a suspension, the six month period will be extended to 12 months.
+Should there be a second infraction of a similar nature within the six month time period, a new six month (or 12 month time period where applicable), time period-begins and the employee is assessed at the second level of disciplinary action.
+For every additional infraction of a similar nature, a new six month period (or 12 months where applicable) will commence.
 Files will be kept in a secure area and will only be accessible to designated personnel.